dasarpai/old.dasarpai.github.io/_dsblog/2024-09-28-Google-Cloud-Security-Components.md

    - **Access Context Manager**: Provides context-aware access controls based on user attributes and environment.
    - **Organization Policies**: Allows you to set restrictions on how resources can be used within your organization.

-## Question: What is overall hierarchy of GCP Security architecture?
+## Question: What is overall hierarchy of GCP Security Components?
 1. **Organization**
    - Can contain multiple **Folders**
    - Each **Folder** can contain multiple **Projects**